mrpalide/tse_scraping/README.md

 ## TSE Scraping
-Let's get data from Tehran Securities Exchange. [tsetmc.com](tsetmc.com)
+Let's get data from Tehran Stock Exchange. [tsetmc.com](tsetmc.com)

 ### Requirements
 All required python packages are included in requirement.txt and just install them by **pip**